max-scw/MinimalImageInferenceService/README.md

     |-- dashboard.json  # default dashboard
     |-- datasource.yml  # configures prometheus as datas ource so that the dashboard works from start-up
   |-- prometheus.yml  # configuration for promtheus: where and how often to scrape
++-- test  # only for demonstration purposes
+  +-- test_images  # folder with images from the COCO dataset
+  |-- yolov7-tiny.onnx  # pretrained tiny YOLOv7 on the COCO dataset
 +-- tools
   |-- determine_desired_coordinates.py  # calculates a bounding-box pattern from labels and predictions
   |-- export_model_predictions.py  # exports the predictions of a given model to a folder (txt + image files with bounding boxes)